New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Dolphins stats and trends

-- Miami has played 16 games, with nine wins against the spread.
+- In Miami's 16 games this year, it has nine wins against the spread.

-- The Dolphins have been underdogs by 6.5 points or more three times this year and covered the spread once.
+- The Dolphins have been underdogs by 6.5 points or more three times this season and covered the spread once.

-- Miami's games this season have hit the over in 37.5% of its opportunities (six times in 16 games with a set point total).
+- Miami's games this year have gone over the point total six times in 16 opportunities (37.5%).

-- Miami is 9-4 against the spread and 8-5 overall in games when it records more than 16.9 points.
+- When Miami puts up more than 16.9 points, it is 9-4 against the spread and 8-5 overall.

 - This season the Dolphins have 26 turnovers, four fewer than the Patriots have takeaways (30).